docsteveharris/collab-obs/readme.md

 Inbox.todo
 ==========

+- trainee (link to ... later)
+-

 Notes
 =====

 - Perv sent 7-zip file
 - password for excel Pervez97!
 - password for 7zip Cr!cket97

+Possible qns

+1. weekend / ooh vs weekday outcomes.
+Cord gases, ebl, block complications
+2. Weekend / ooh vs weekday anaesthetic technique for cat 1-4 section
+3. Time from anaesthesia to surgery for cat 1-4 sections broken down by training grade
+4. Incidence of anaesthetic technique used for cat 1-4 sections.
+Is this different ooh for cat 1-3?
+5. Incidence of complications according to training grade and ooh
+6. Anaesthesia to surgery time weekday vs ooh
+7. Surgery time weekday vs ooh
+8. Has our technique for cat 1 changed (ha vs spinal) over past 5 years?

 Field names from wish list database